ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 The reader who just wanted to get the basics and play a little should free to stop here.

-For the reader that wants to delve a little deeper, the sections that follow elaborate on ways ansätze are designed, what choices of optimizers we have, and what is meant by combining observables that are commuting.
+Even if the reader just wanted to get the basics, they are encouraged to read the final section on practical considerations so they understand the limitations of VQE, especially the *measurement problem*.

-Even the reader who just wanted to get the basics is encouraged to read the final section on practical considerations so they understand the limitations of VQE, especially the *measurement problem*.
+For the reader that wants to delve a little deeper, the sections that follow elaborate on ways ansätze are designed, what choices of optimizers we have, and a few ways we have to reduce the number of measurements.

 ## Ansatz design
 Designing an ansatz is certainly no easy task.